 What is 2FA (Two-Factor Authentication)?

 Two-factor Authentication includes two of these three methods.
-Businesses generally make use of entities like pin number and mobile phone.
+Businesses generally make use of entities like pin numbers and mobile phones.
 Methods like fingerprint verification are usually extremely costly to put in use.

 What is the purpose of using 2FA?